 Important considerations when choosing an office

 No two offices are the same, even if you’re looking at spaces within a purpose-built block consisting of relatively homogeneous rooms.
 Floor plan and layout are everything.
 Additionally, though, there are many facets to bear in mind when you are choosing which office space would be the best fit for your company.
+If you're looking to move offices, check out our Ultimate Checklist for Moving Offices.

 Square footage is not always square.
 Some office spaces have awkwardly designed floor plans in which some space is not able to contain certain amenities.
 You must also consider that some sections may be far from windows and natural light.
 An employee seated in such an area, over time, may experience a marked reduction in morale.
 Finally, remember that ceiling height can be a factor in the overall shape of your office.
 Loft spaces in particular may be too low for comfort or to accommodate desks.